Loyola University Maryland is going smoke-free on July 1, 2019!

 Inspired by the Jesuit tradition of cura personalis, Loyola University Maryland is committed to promoting a healthy and safe environment for students, faculty, staff, and visitors.
-The purpose of this initiative is to provide direction for a Smoke-Free Campus, reducing the health risks related to smoking and secondhand smoke for the campus community.
-The intentions of a Smoke Free Campus include preventing students and employee smokers from developing a lifelong smoking habit, decreasing community exposure to secondhand smoke, and assisting those who wish to stop smoking.
+The purpose of this initiative is to reduce the health risks related to smoking and secondhand smoke for the campus community.
+Specific intentions include preventing students and employee smokers from developing a lifelong smoking habit, decreasing community exposure to secondhand smoke, and assisting those who wish to stop smoking.
 Smoke-free policies are becoming a standard to foster a healthy environment in colleges and universities alike.

 Frequently Asked Questions

 Is this taking away people’s right to smoke/discriminating against those struggling with an addiction?

 As one may argue that it is their right to smoke, it is also one’s rights to breathe clean air.
 However, we understand the needs of some individuals who have been smoking for years, and understand it may be difficult to quit.
 We have an abundance of support and cessation programs we are happy to provide to anyone struggling with addiction, see some resources below.